 Poor Laura could not hear;

 Long’d to buy fruit to comfort her,

 But fear’d to pay too dear.

 This is interesting.
 Despite knowing that it would be a slippery slope, Lizzie is so keen to help Laura that she even contemplates just buying fruit in order to give to her.
 Ultimately this is the approach she takes.
 It also becomes very clear in this section that Lizzie consistently hears the Goblins even though Laura doesn’t.

 But who for joys brides hope to have

 In earliest winter time

 With the first snow-fall of crisp winter time.

-Although the temptation to help her Laura is mounting, Lizzie cannot shake the story of Jeannie who died after giving into temptation.
-Will this fear be enough to stop her succumbing in order to save Laura?
+Although the temptation to help Laura is mounting, Lizzie cannot shake the story of Jeannie who died after giving in to temptation.
+Will this fear be enough to stop her from succumbing in order to save Laura?

 Till Laura dwindling